Wayne Gretzky Hockey 2

 Wayne Gretzky Hockey 2 is a 1990 ice hockey-themed sports game from Bethesda Softworks.
 The game is a sequel to the 1988 Wayne Gretzky Hockey.

 Gameplay

 The game is rendered two-dimensionally (from directly above the ice).
 Unlike the original Wayne Gretzky Hockey where two players could compete only against each other, in Gretzky 2 two friends can play on the same team.
+Players have the option of choosing from the four Stanley Cup finalists of 1970 and 1971, as well as the 1988 Edmonton Oilers and the 1989 Los Angeles Kings.
+The game has a database which rates the hockey players into 11 categories of skills.
+The game includes a text line which displays which of the players is handling the puck at the moment.

+Development

+Doug Carpenter consulted in the programming of the game.